This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Related post: 7 reasons why you should visit Poland right now!

 If you want to get somewhere quickly you can always catch a taxi.
-Although taxis are quite affordable in Gdansk, is not the cheapest option for the city sight-seeing.
+Although taxis are quite affordable in Gdansk, is not the cheapest option for city sightseeing.

 The big trick is to avoid taking a taxi from a rank directly.
 You will pay at least 30 percent less if you order one by phone.
 City Plus Taxi employs a number of English and German-speaking drivers, so they’re a logical first choice for visitors to Gdansk.